-- Food preparation and service for three nutritional meals a day on site; - The vendor must be able to verify upon request that at least \$250 per month is spent for the purchase of food for each Housing Support recipient. - A bed, clothing storage, linen, bedding, laundering, and laundry supplies or service; - Housekeeping, including cleaning and lavatory supplies or service; - Maintenance and operation of the building and grounds, including heat, water, garbage removal, electricity, telephone for the site, cooling supplies, and parts and tools to repair and maintain equipment and facilities.
+- Food preparation and service for three nutritional meals a day on site; - The vendor must be able to verify upon request that at least \$291 per month is spent for the purchase of food for each Housing Support recipient. - A bed, clothing storage, linen, bedding, laundering, and laundry supplies or service; - Housekeeping, including cleaning and lavatory supplies or service; - Maintenance and operation of the building and grounds, including heat, water, garbage removal, electricity, telephone for the site, cooling supplies, and parts and tools to repair and maintain equipment and facilities. - Board and Lodge providers are expected to attend Hennepin County sponsored provider meetings as scheduled.